Noor-Qashier/Noor-Qashier/README.md

 - 👋 Hi, I’m @Noor-Qashier
 - 👀 I’m interested in Programming.
-Like hacking and innovate.
+Like hacking and innovation.
 - 🌱 I’m currently learning Phyton.

 <!---